coreruleset/documentation/content/configuring/false_positives_tuning.md

 #### Poor User Experience

-When working in blocking mode, false positives can cause legitimate user transactions to be blocked, leading to poor user experience.
+When working in strict blocking mode, false positives can cause legitimate user transactions to be blocked, leading to poor user experience.
 This can create pressure to disable the CRS or even to remove the WAF solution entirely, which is an unnecessary sacrifice of security for usability.
 The correct solution to this problem is to tune away the false positives so that they don't reoccur in the future.

 ## Tuning Away False Positives